-We put women and girls in the center because we know that we cannot overcome poverty until all people have equal rights and opportunities.
+We put women in the center because we know that we cannot overcome poverty until all people have equal rights and opportunities.

 Click here to have an overview of our work in Vietnam.

 Learn more on what CARE is doing with women of many minority ethnicities in Vietnam in remote rural areas, where pockets of entrenched poverty persist.

 Find out how CARE supports a number of urban groups across Vietnam, who are structurally and socially excluded from the benefits of change and development.

 CARE accompanies Quang Tri province in building guidelines for implementing National Target Programs

 To implement the regulations specified in Resolution 99/2022/NQ-HDND of the People's Council of Quang Tri province regarding the content and level...

 Addressing the burden of unpaid care work boosting ethnic minority women’s participation in paid economic activities